BDC Hamburger Icon

 Consider your business type when deciding on a legal structure.

-Different business ideas lend themselves to different business structures.
-If you think your business might face lawsuits, incorporating the business may be best.
+Different business ideas lend themselves to various business structures.
+Incorporating your business may be best if you think your business might face lawsuits.

-For example, if you form a one-person company that helps other businesses collect debts, you might be more likely to face legal ramifications than an e-commerce business selling art.
+For example, forming a one-person company that helps other businesses collect debts.
+Such a venture could be more likely to face legal ramifications than an e-commerce business selling art.

 Your business structure can evolve.